 a must not equal 1

 A function’s variables are determined to be local or global using static analysis: if a function only references a variable and never assigns a value to it then it is assumed to be global otherwise it is assumed to be local and is added to the function’s namespace.
-This is covered in some detail in E.23.
+This is covered in some detail in 6.22 Initialization of Variables [LAV].

 A function’s default arguments are assigned when a function is defined, not when it is executed: